 - Stick to a lower fat diet and use dry cooking methods like baking, grilling, and broiling instead of frying or sautéing.

-- Keep foods mild in flavor, and instead flavor with herbs and low FODMAP safe spices like sea salt, all spice, black pepper, and saffron, to name a few.
+- Keep foods mild in flavor, and instead flavor with herbs and low FODMAP safe spices like sea salt, all spice, Casa de Sante low FODMAP Certified Lemon Herb and Tuscan Herb seasonings, to name a few.

 Use the Monash University app to help you determine low FODMAP-safe serving sizes of the foods listed above.